bpbull/recommendation_system/README.md

 ## Business Case

 Before Disney launched Disney Plus, the long awaited streaming service to rival Netflix and Amazon Prime Video, Disney built anticipation by promoting popular films from Star Wars, Marvel, and Pixar that would become easily accessible through the platform.
-But when it launched, it was clear that Disney's strategy was quality over quantity and the surprising lack breadth couldn't fully satisfy users' desire to binge, an industry expectation set by Netflix.
+But when it launched, it was clear that Disney's strategy was quality over quantity and the surprising lack of breadth couldn't fully satisfy users' desire to binge, an industry expectation set by Netflix.

 To compete with Netflix, Disney Plus has hired us, a media analytics firm, to develop a recommendation system to guide users from the popular blockbusters to the potentially popular content in the long tail of Disney's existing intellectual property.
 This long tail includes older classics as well as more recent movies that are highly rated but not well known.